eterazim/Socialrejections/README.md

 # Socialrejections

-Funky website that I probably will never finish mostly ccts as purely a domain name but also acts as a file host for some school projects.
+Funky website that I probably will never finish mostly acts as purely a domain name but also acts as a file host for some school projects.